 A person’s heart rate or pulse should typically be between 60 and 100 beats per minute, but many factors can affect it.
-A rate below 60 is not necessarily dangerous, but a person whose heart rate is much higher than 100 may need medical attention.
+A rate below 60 is not necessarily dangerous, but a heart rate above 100 may need medical attention.

-The heart rate changes throughout the day to accommodate the demands of the body.
+A person’s heart rate changes throughout the day to meet the demands of the body.
 It is

 The heart rate also changes during pregnancy, fever, and times of anxiety.

-Identifying a person’s usual heart rate pattern can help them understand what a dangerous heart rate is for them personally.
+Identifying a person’s usual heart rate pattern can help them understand what a dangerous heart rate is for them.